Our 2018 report can be viewed here

 Enabling mobile access, to help increase the number of people benefiting from connectivity.

-Our focus is on strengthening education opportunities and supporting enterprise development.
+Our focus is on strengthening education opportunities and supporting the development of business and enterprise.

 Education and empowerment lie at the heart of our community engagement.
 The importance of teaching science, technology, engineering and math (STEM) subjects is well documented, and IHS Towers has made great strides towards improving this in Africa.
-In 2018, we launched Nigeria's first Teaching STEM app and a mobile 'School on Wheels'.
-Together, these initiatives help enhance the country's ICT curriculum, while introducing 21st century skills - such as robotics, animation, website creation and coding - to teachers and students.
-Over 8,000 students at 44 secondary schools in 13 Nigerian states have already benefited from the project.
+In 2019, IHS Nigeria collaborated with TechQuest to launch the Mission-T program.
+Under the program we have launched the IHS STEM app for secondary schools, featuring 65 interactive modules on the Nigerian ICT, Robotics and Coding curricula, as well as providing training for classroom teachers.
+Over 4,500 pupils and teachers in Oyo, Rivers and Kano states have already benefited from this program.

 Building A Future

 Throughout emerging markets, education is key to social and economic development.
-We have embarked on school building projects in all our countries of operation, to improve education by offering a healthy and conducive learning environment.
-We have upgraded schools’ infrastructure and provided modern learning aids.
-Over the past three years, we have refurbished close to 40 classrooms in 14 schools and provided sanitary facilities such as water supplies, lavatories and drainage systems.
+We have embarked on school building projects in many of our countries of operation, to improve education by offering a healthy and conducive learning environment.
+We have upgraded schools’ infrastructure and provided modern learning aids and ICT equipment.
+In Côte d’Ivoire, we opened the IT Lab at Monga Orphanage, donating computers and installing internet access for the orphanage’s 100 children, and we continue to upgrade ICT facilities in schools and universities across our markets.

 Being a best-in-class responsible business, promoting the highest standards wherever we operate.